DecisionsDev/odm-tools-dc-ruleapp-extractor/README.md

 `ant usage` to discover the command line argument

-`ant compile` to compile the java class
+`ant build` to compile the java class

 `ant [required params] download` to execute the extraction